 So, in the wireless era, where right from our internet connection to our home appliances where everything is connected wirelessly, why shouldn’t you use the same wireless technology to connect your phone with your Computer?

-There is this Android app called WiFi PC File Explorer and a server side version of it for Windows.
+There is this Android app called WiFi PC File Explorer and a server-side version of it for Windows.
 Using this app you can wirelessly connect your phone and your PC and you can access your complete hard drive and transfer and even directly access all your files.
-You can even send the files from your phone to your PC and could also live stream your photos and videos in your PC.
+You can even send the files from your phone to your PC and could also live-stream your photos and videos on your PC.

 A larger portion of the smartphone usage involves endless scrolling through apps like Facebook and Twitter and read interesting articles shared by your friends or the people you follow.
 But the major downside to this activity is that, whenever you click on a link to read an article, you will be taken from the app you are currently using to your browser to read the article.

 While this may sound logical, the annoying part is that sometimes when you finish the article and reopen the previous app, your news feed would be flooded with new content and.
-Also, it is impractical to switch between apps everytime you want to read something new.
-Don’t worry there is a solution for this.
-Flynx Browser, an Android app can help you to multitask better by opening every single link you click, on any app, as a bubble in the background.
+Also, it is impractical to switch between apps every time you want to read something new.
+Don’t worry there is a solution to this.
+Flynx Browser, an Android app can help you to multitask better by opening every single link you click, on any app, like a bubble in the background.